pytorch/botorch/docs/posteriors.md

 title: Posteriors
 ---

-**TODO:** Describe the role of posteriors
-* botorch is semi-agnostic to form of posterior
-  - for analytic acq. functions we assume multivariate Gaussian (could possibly use others though)
-  - for MC-based acquisition functions, the only thing we need to be able to do is sample from the posterior
-* botorch comes with GPyTorchPosterior implementations - in most cases you won't have to worry about implementing a new Posterior
-* show how an implicit posterior could be used (e.g. by simply wrapping the model)

-## Draft Content
+## Posteriors in botorch

-botorch `Posterior` objects are a layer of abstraction that allow to separate the specific model used from the evaluation (and subsequent optimization) of acquisition functions.
-In the simplest case, posteriors are a lightweight wrapper around explicit distribution objects from `torch.distributions` (or `gpytorch.distributions`).
-However, they may be much more complex than that.
-For instance, a posterior could be represented implicitly by some base distribution mapped through some Neural Network.
-As long as one can sample from this distribution, the qMC-based acquisition functions can work with it.
+A botorch `Posterior` object is a layer of abstraction that separates the specific model used from the evaluation (and subsequent optimization) of acquisition functions.
+In the simplest case, a posterior is a lightweight wrapper around an explicit distribution object from `torch.distributions` (or `gpytorch.distributions`).
+However, a botorch `Posterior` can be any implicit or explict distribution that, so long as one can sample from the distribution.
+For example, a posterior could be represented implicitly by some base distribution mapped through some Neural Network.

+Although the analytic acquisition functions assume that the posterior is a multivariate Gaussian, the MC-based acquisition functions do not make assumptions about the underlying distribution.
+Rather, the MC-based acquisition functions only require that the posterior can be sampled from.
+As long as posterior implements the `Posterior` interface, the MC-based acquisition functions can work with it.

+## botorch `Posterior` for Standard Use Cases

+Traditionally in Bayesian optimization, the posterior distribution is a multivariate Gaussian. botorch includes a multivariate Gaussian `GPyTorchPosterior` class that wraps a gpytorch.distributions.MultivariateNormal`, so for standard uses cases, it is not necessary to implement a new `Posterior`.

+## Implementing a Custom Posterior
+**TODO**: show how an implicit posterior could be used (e.g. by simply wrapping the model)